40 Trauma Healing Journal Prompts to Process Your Past

 - Do you experience nightmares?
 How frequently?
 Note any common or recurring themes.

-Rather than being tied back to a single event, childhood trauma often results from a series of multiple chronic adverse childhood experiences (ACEs).
-Complex PTSD journal prompts (CPTSD) that dive deeper and assess every aspect of your childhood, like these prompts, are ideal to help you identify the weight of what happened.
+Rather than being tied back to a single event, childhood trauma usually comes from a chronic series of adverse childhood experiences (ACEs).
+This commonly manifests into complex PTSD (CPTSD).
+These prompts will help you assess every aspect of your childhood, allowing a closer look at how your childhood translates into your adult behaviors.

 - Do you think your childhood trauma is holding you back from living a fulfilling life?